Best Hiking Hat: The Best for Outdoor Adventure

 The Calvus is made with lightweight, breathable, water-resistant socora polyester fabric and has mesh side panels and a spacer mesh, moisture-wicking sweatband to keep your head cool and sweat out of your eyes when hiking hard.

 The short brim on the Calvus won’t protect all of your face, but is large enough to shield your eyes from the sun.
-Unlike most other hats on our list, it also has a DWR finish, so it will keep water out of your eyes when hiking in the rain.
+Due to having a DWR finish it also doubles as a waterproof hiking hat, unlike most other hats on our list, so it will keep water out of your eyes when hiking in the rain.

 • PROs